sansajn/test/c++/iterator/readme.md

 # Implementing custom iterator

-Guide to implement custom input iterator ...
+Guide to implement *random access* iterator working with parallel `std::transform` algorithm to support pixel algorithms (such as raytracer) ...

-> TODO: use case (the story behind)
+# The story behind

 I've recently go through great raytracing related book where "raytracing" loop was implemented more or less this way